 But ultimately, our best calling card is the list of clients who turn to us for IP appeals.
-It’s a who’s who: Bosch, Cisco, and Dell; Ericsson and Kohler; Gilead and Genentech; Microsoft and Micron; Vizio and Walmart; and numerous other drivers of international innovation.
+It’s a who’s who: Bosch, Cisco, and Dell; Ericsson and Kohler; Gilead and Genentech; Microsoft and Micron; Vizio; and numerous other drivers of international innovation.

 Google Inc. v.
 Oracle America, Inc. (S. Ct.
 2020) | In a case called the “World Series of IP cases,” Orrick’s appellate team has secured two stunning rulings for Oracle in its long-running lawsuit against Google.
 In 2014, Orrick persuaded the Federal Circuit to overturn a 2012 ruling that the thousands of lines of Oracle software that Google copied into its Android operating system had no copyright protection.
 Reuters called this decision a “HUGE ruling.”
 This led to a jury trial in which a jury found Google’s copying fair use.
 Orrick’s appellate team scored their next major victory when the Federal Circuit overturned the 2016 jury verdict and held Google’s copying not fair use as a matter of law.
 Orrick then successfully defeated Google’s effort to seek rehearing, which was made more difficult by the fact that numerous stakeholders filed briefs supporting Google.